-Gridification of SWAT in EnviroGRIDS means creating the possibility for parallel execution on Grid nodes.
-The key points are integration with existing tools and users habits and to control Grid instabilities (execution errors due to the infrastructure and minimize / make dependable the latency as seen by scientists.
+Gridification of SWAT in EnviroGRIDS means creating the possibility for parallel execution on grid nodes.
+The key points are integration with existing tools and users habits and to control grid instabilities (execution errors due to the infrastructure and minimize / make dependable the latency as seen by scientists.
 Here we list the main use cases:

-- Single SWAT run: a single SWAT run can be Gridified by splitting the SWAT model based on sub-basins and followed by routing and running each sub-model separately on the Grid. - LH-OAT sensitivity analysis: parameter sweep; requires hundreds of iterations; in this use-case we provide a SWAT model with different parameter sets and find out which parameters are the 'relevant' for the model under study.
+• Single SWAT run: we can gridify a single SWAT run by splitting the SWAT model based on sub-basins and followed by routing and running each sub-model separately on the grid.

+- LH-OAT sensitivity analysis: parameter sweep; requires hundreds of iterations; in this usecase we provide a SWAT model with different parameter sets and find out which parameters are the "relevant" for the model under study.
 This is achieved by observing the effect of parameter variation on the quality of the simulation (e.g. nitrogen transport and transformation in soil).
-In this case the same SWAT model runs on the Grid using different parameter sets. - SWAT-CUP calibration and uncertainty analysis tool: SWAT-CUP is a computer program (ran on scientists' desktops) for the calibration of SWAT models.
+In this case we run on the grid the same SWAT model using different parameter sets. - SWAT-CUP calibration and uncertainty analysis tool: SWAT-CUP is a computer program (ran on scientists' desktops) for the calibration of SWAT models.
 Calibration and uncertainty analysis also requires running SWAT model simulations hundreds of times (parameter sweep).
 Gridification here is focused on the sufi2 algorithm (the only SWAT-CUP algorithm that can be parallelized).
-The overall Gridification operating principle is the same as for the LH-OAT algorithm but it is required that Ganga and DIANE software (see Section 6.2) were used to run SWAT and SWAT related software in parallel mode, which greatly reduced the effort needed to port SWAT into the Grid.
+The overall gridification operating principle is the same as for the LH-OAT algorithm but it is required that Ganga and DIANE software (see Section 6.2) were used to run SWAT and SWAT related software in parallel mode, which greatly reduced the effort needed to port SWAT into the grid.
 In addition Ganga and DIANE allow to achieve the two main goals already mentioned, namely to have a dependable behaviour of large simulation in terms of execution time and of error control (automatic error recovery and dynamic task distribution to minimize completion waiting time).

-5.2 Case Study: PARTNER and ULICE [P&U]
+5.2 Case Study: PARTNER [R 7] and ULICE [R 8]

-These 'physics for health' projects - in which CERN is also a partner - are linked to the core business of the laboratory primarily through the use of particle accelerators as hadron sources.
+These "physics for health" projects - in which CERN is also a partner - are linked to the core business of the laboratory primarily through the use of particle accelerators as hadron sources.
 As is the case with EnviroGRIDS, what is of much more value to them is access to the considerable knowledge base through the WLCG project and the Experiment Support group in CERN's IT department.
 Whereas data management is an important issue for these projects, the concept of Virtual Organisations as a means of tying together multiple medical facilities into one logical whole is also of key value.
 Once again, partnering with a member of the Heavy User Communities results in huge resource savings together with access to a large amount of expertise and services at small incremental cost.

 The PARTNER project has performed a requirements analysis based on a small number of specific Use Cases.
-These are described in detail in the project deliverable document [PARTNER] and can be briefly summarized as a list of general requirements from the health-Grid perspective:
+These are described in detail in the following project deliverable document and can be briefly summarized as a list of general requirements from the health-grid perspective:

-- User requirements: The software stack should be easy to deploy, to use and to maintain and be robust and fault tolerant. - Technical requirements:

-O Compatibility with existing hospital data and image archiving systems (standards like DICOM, HL7).

-- O Security should enforce legal policies and ethical guidelines without overhead on end-users. - O Framework for negotiating agreements. - O Framework for ensuring data interoperability.

-- Domain specific requirements: - O Data interoperability for the hadron therapy field.
+- User requirements: The software stack should be easy to deploy, to use and to maintain and be robust and fault tolerant - Technical requirements - Compatibility with existing hospital data and image archiving systems (standards like DICOM, HL7) - Security should enforce legal policies and ethical guidelines without overhead on end-users - Framework for negotiating agreements - Framework for ensuring data interoperability - Domain specific requirements - Data interoperability for the hadron therapy field the need for close cooperation between people expert in the application domain as well as those versed in grid technology - only by close collaboration between the two can a success story be built.